-This is where Midwest Engineered Systems’ decades of experience designing and implementing automated arc welding systems comes in.
-MWES provides a wide range of robotic arc welding capability and is highly knowledgeable at determining what’s needed to achieve our customer’s goals regardless of the industry or welding operations needed.
+This is where Midwest Engineered Systems’ vast experience designing and implementing automated arc welding systems comes in.
+MWES provides a wide range of robotic arc welding capabilities and is highly knowledgeable at determining what’s needed to achieve our customer’s goals, regardless of the industry or welding operations needed.

 How Arc Welding Works